Guy Serge Yaméogo

-Guy Serge Cédric Yaméogo (born 30 December 2000) is an Ivorian professional footballer who plays as a centre-back for TFF First League club Boluspor, on loan from Samsunspor.
+Guy Serge Cédric Yaméogo (born 30 December 2000) is an Ivorian professional footballer who plays as a centre-back for Maltese side Floriana.

 Career

 On 19 August 2020, Yaméogo signed for Turkish club Samsunspor on a five-year contract.
 On 22 July 2022, he moved to Boluspor on loan for the 2022–23 season.
+His contract with Samsunspor was terminated by mutual consent on 9 August 2023.